 this.setGlobal in class components, then it needs to be on the class each component extends —

 React.PureComponent.
 That new class, with global state functionality, would extend the original

 React.PureComponent.
 There are a few different ways to go about this.
-I opted for what I would consider to be the easiest for any developer: a single byte change.
+I opted for what I consider to be the easiest for any developer: a single byte change.

 The package, named reactn, exports an exact copy of React, except the Component and PureComponent properties extend the originals by adding the